 Vynr began as a map.
 Scan a label, and the wine finds its place: country, region, appellation.
 The treemap fills — area as presence, geography as structure.
-A private atlas of what you have collected.
+A private atlas of what you hold.

 But a cellar is not a library.
 Bottles change.
 They evolve, peak, fade.
 The map tells you where.
-It says nothing about when.
+It cannot tell you when.

 The time lens